 Hereford Middle School places among the top 20% of public schools in Maryland for:

 - Category Attribute

-- The teacher population of 58 teachers has stayed relatively flat over five school years.
+- The teacher population of 59 teachers has grown by 7% over five school years.

 |Awards||Blue Ribbon School (2007)|

 - Hereford Middle School is ranked within the top 20% of all 1,359 schools in Maryland (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 17:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (MD)|